Table of Contents

 Step 1:How to Play a Trail for Maximum Value: A Step-by-Step Guide

-Step 2:Step 1: Leverage the Blind Phase
+Step 2:Step 1: Extend the Blind Phase

-Step 3:Step 2: Strategic Sideshow Management
+Step 3:Step 2: The Subtle Transition

-Step 4:Step 3: The Controlled Showdown
+Step 4:Step 3: Strategic Sideshow Management

 Step 5:Pre-Show Checklist